 After the receipt of load forecasts from the utilities, the IPA next prepares a draft Procurement Plan.
 The Draft 2023 Plan was made available for public review and comment on August 15, 2022.
 The Public Utilities Act provides for a 30-day comment period starting on the day the IPA releases its draft plan.
-The 2023 Plan comment period is scheduled to conclude on September 14, 2022.
-In prior years, during the 30-day comment period, the Agency has held in-person public hearings within each participating utility's service area to receive public comment on the draft Procurement Plan.
-Due to the ongoing COVID-19 pandemic, the Agency plans to hold public hearings for the 2023 Plan virtually in lieu of the separate meetings in each utility's service area.29
+The 2023 Plan comment period concluded as scheduled on September 14, 2022.
+Written comments were received from Ameren Illinois, ComEd, MidAmerican, the ICC Staff, Constellation Energy Generation, and Mr. Sameer Doshi.
+In prior years, during the 30-day comment period, the Agency held in-person public hearings within each participating utility's service area to receive public comment on the draft Procurement Plan.
+Due to the ongoing